 Employment Figures, Projections, Jobs Outlook and Earnings

-Research published by the U.S. Bureau Labor Statistics (BLS) indicates that emergency management specialists held about 13,060 jobs in May 2009.
-The BLS projects must faster than average employment growth in this field, with a 20% (or higher) increase in total jobs between 2008 and 2018.
+Research published by the U.S. Bureau Labor Statistics (BLS) indicates that emergency management directors held about 9,770 jobs in May 2014.
+The BLS anticipates average employment growth in this field, with a 8% (or higher) increase in total jobs between 2012 and 2022.